begoon/begoon.github.com/_engine/_posts/english/2009-10-02-radio86rk-emulator-in-javascript.markdown

 [DosBox]: http://www.dosbox.com/
 [Emulator for DOS sources]: /projects/radio86/emulator/dos/download.html

-The next generation of dear RK was already for Windows and based on [SDL][].
+The next generation of dear RK was for Windows and based on [SDL][].
 But there was no the built-in debugger and the project itself seems to be unfinished but runnable and allowing to still play games.
 That is why its [binary only but accompanied with bunch of games][Emulator for Windows] is available on public.

 [SDL]: http://www.libsdl.org/
 [Emulator for Windows]: /projects/radio86/emulator/windows/radio86-0.0.1.zip